 Inspection required…

-I had been contemplating spending nearly £150 on a Revolution ‘Caroline’ for 97304 before sanity kicked in and I relented.
+I had been contemplating spending nearly £150* on a Revolution ‘Caroline’ for 97304 before sensible head kicked in and I relented.
 However, thoughts on a cheaper solution continued…

 The idea of adding 37405 and 10 log wagons has subsided of late but the prototype often runs with shorter trains - perhaps a piece of track equipment (such as a tamper) or occasionally an inspection saloon…